jonasrenault/scrapix/README.md

 ## Debug

-By default, Scrapix will save a screenshot and the innerHTML of the current page whenever an exception occurs during scraping.
+By default, Scrapix will save a screenshot (`screenshot.png`) and the source HTML (`page.html`) of the current page whenever an exception occurs during scraping and at the end of scraping.
 These can used for debugging, to check what may have caused the error.